DNS - Domain Name System in Computer Networking

 ICANN and Its Role

 The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for managing and coordinating the DNS, including overseeing domain name allocation and ensuring the stable operation of the DNS.
+ICANN maintains the authoritative root zone file and coordinates with root server operators worldwide.

 Domain Name Disputes and Resolution